-- 26. Financial instruments Fair values and risk management (continued)
+- Financial instruments Fair values and risk management (continued) 26.

-- B. Financial risk management (continued)
+- Financial risk management (continued)

-- iii.
-Liquidity risk
+- Liquidity risk Ш.

 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.